Ezhumalai: Critical reception

 Malathi Rangarajan of The Hindu wrote "The screenplay is Arjun's.
 So is the direction.
 And the action hero thrills his fans with stunts aplenty.
 Yet fights alone, however well choreographed, cannot make a film watchable.
 You need a well-narrated story — something "Ezhumalai" lacks.
 Most of the time action waits for no reason and seems to need no logic."
 Sify wrote that "the film caters strictly to the frontbenchers".
 Cinesouth wrote "The film is full of blood, gore, fights, unimpactful scenes and an ancient story.
 These make 'Ezumalai' unworthy of devoted viewing".
-Chennai Online wrote "A remake of the Balkrishna-starrer 'Narasimhanaidu', the film was a record -breaker in the original version.
+Malini Mannath of Chennai Online wrote "A remake of the Balkrishna-starrer 'Narasimhanaidu', the film was a record -breaker in the original version.
 Arjun, after 'Vedam's failure, seems rather desperate to make it work this time round with a remake of a proven subject.
 The desperation shows and somewhere along the way he seems to have lost focus".